Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 A single-page application does not benefit from validating ID tokens, since the application runs without a back-end and as such, attackers can intercept and edit the keys used for validation of the token.

+### Events API

+Using the event API, you can register an event callback that will do something when an event is emitted.
+When registering an event callback in a react component you will need to make sure you do 2 things.

+1. The callback is registered only once
+2. The callback is unregistered before the component unmounts.

+Here, we use the event API when integrating the B2C user-flows (discussed below).

 ### Integrating user-flows

 - **Sign-up/sign-in**